Skip to main content

 • destructive actions like app deletion

-These either should not be committed to git or depend on live, interactive workflows.
+These either should not be committed to git, carry data, or depend on live, interactive workflows.
+Managed-service changes still leave a reviewable record in .floo/services.lock, but the platform DB is authoritative.

 Why this matters for agents